Urigo/graphql-modules/website/docs/essentials/resolvers.md

 title: Resolvers
 ---

-Let's focus on resolve functions usually called just resolvers.
+Let's focus on `resolve` functions usually called just **resolvers**.

-You implement resolve functions in a standard way, just like in any other GraphQL library.
+With GraphQL-Modules, you implement your resolvers in the same way you do that in any other GraphQL implementation.

-GraphQL Modules are smart enough to detect incorrect resolvers (that don't match type definitions or extensions for example).
-It also prevents duplicates.
+Modules created by GraphQL-Modules are smart enough to detect incorrect resolvers (that don't match type definitions or extensions for example).
+It helps you to detect duplicate and incorrect resolvers, or old resolvers that shouldn't be there.

+## Resolvers Example

 Let's take for an example the following schema for `User` and `Query`.